Nintendo Switch 2: Hardware protections

 Numerous outlets have reported that the Switch 2's dock communicates using a non-standard proprietary protocol rendering existing third-party docks incompatible, as those intended for the original Switch or USB-C DisplayPort Alt mode are unable to communicate with the console.
 This incompatibility was attributed to the Switch 2 console requiring a 20 volt power supply to enter docked mode.
 In the months following release, third-party docks compatible with the Switch 2 became available.
 A system software patch for the Switch 2 released in November 2025 appeared to eliminate the video output signal from the console to some third-party docks, rendering them unusable.
 Nintendo asserted that with the patch, the company "does not have any intention to hinder or invalidate legal third-party dock compatibility".

-In May 2025, Nintendo announced an update to the Nintendo Account user agreement and privacy policy which, if broken by users of the Switch 2, could "render the Nintendo Account Services and/or[sic] the applicable Nintendo device permanently unusable in whole or in part".
+In May 2025, Nintendo announced an update to the North American Nintendo Account user agreement and privacy policy which, if broken by users of the Switch 2, could "render the Nintendo Account Services and/or[sic] the applicable Nintendo device permanently unusable in whole or in part".
 This was expected to be in an attempt to stop piracy and emulation of games.
 The agreement also pertains to installing unauthorized software or modifying the hardware to make it run faster.
 As a result of this policy, players that have used third-party flashcarts in the Switch 2 to sideload Switch games, or whom have purchased game cards second-hand, have found their consoles banned from the Nintendo Switch Online service.
 According to Engadget, this is a result of Nintendo taking steps to block systems that appear to be using duplicated cards by attaching unique ID codes to every Switch and Switch 2 game card.
 In at least one case, a user had legitimately bought used game cards, and after their Switch 2 was blocked, had been able to demonstrate proof of purchase to Nintendo who had removed the block.
 In other cases, these bans appear to be permanent, preventing the system from connecting to Nintendo's network.
 Some second-hand buyers of the Switch 2 found that these bans prevented them from registering the system to their own accounts due to the devices being rendered unable to connect to Nintendo's network before their acquisition.
-This has led Brazil's Consumer Protection and Defence Program, a consumer-rights group, to file a legal complaint against Nintendo, as this type of action violates consumer laws in their country.
+This has led Brazil's Consumer Protection and Defence Program, a consumer-rights group, to file a legal complaint against Nintendo, alleging this type of action violates consumer laws in their country.